tseymourmusic/4iAI-Monograph/monographs/NEURO_SOMATIC_MONOGRAPH.md

 ---

-title: "CLINICAL & OPERATIONAL MONOGRAPH"
+title: "CLINICAL AND OPERATIONAL MONOGRAPH"

 subtitle: "Neuro-Somatic Hardware Integration in Twice-Exceptional (2e) Systems: The Asymmetry-Symmetry Paradox as a Medical-Grade Specification for the 4iAI™ Stage IV Circuit"